Alexander Horváth

 Alexander Horváth (28 December 1938 – 31 August 2022) was a Slovak footballer who played as a defender.
 He made 26 appearances for the Czechoslovakia scoring 3 goals.

 Horváth was a participant at the 1970 FIFA World Cup.
-He played mostly for Slovan Bratislava and also briefly for R. Daring Club Molenbeek in Belgium, where he emigrated to.
+He played mostly for Slovan Bratislava and also briefly for R. Daring Club Molenbeek in Belgium, where he emigrated.
 Horváth coached R.W.D.
 Molenbeek and Sakaryaspor.